-S-ignorability requires a more elaborate graphical interpretation; it can be verified from either twin networks [16, pp. 213-4] or from counterfactually augmented graphs [16, p.
-341].
+S-ignorability requires a more elaborate graphical interpretation; it can be verified from either twin networks (Pearl, 2009, pp. 213-4) or from counterfactually augmented graphs (Pearl, 2009, p.
+341).
 Using either representation, it is easy to see that S-ignorability is rarely satisfied in problems in which Z is a post-treatment variable.
 This is because, whenever S is an ancestor of Z, or a proxy of such ancestor, Z cannot separate Y_x from S.

-As noted in Keiding [17] the re-calibration formula (5) goes back to eighteenth century demographers [18, 19] facing the task of predicting overall mortality (across populations) from age-specific data.
+As noted in (Keiding, 1987) the re-calibration formula (5) goes back to 18th century demographers (Dale, 1777; Tetens, 1786) facing the task of predicting overall mortality (across populations) from age-specific data.
 Their reasoning was probably as follows: If the source and target populations differ in distribution by a set of attributes Z, then to correct for these differences we need to weight samples by a factor that would restore similarity to the two distributions.
-Some researchers view eq.
-(5) as a version of Horvitz and Thompson [20] post-stratification method of estimating the mean of a super-population from un-representative stratified samples.
-The essential difference between survey sampling calibration and the calibration required in eq.
+Some researchers view Eq.
+(5) as a version of Horvitz and Thompson (1952) post-stratification method of estimating the mean of a super-population from un-representative stratified samples.
+The essential difference between survey sampling calibration and the calibration required in Eq.
 (5) is that the calibrating covariates Z are not just any set by which the distributions differ; they must satisfy the S-ignorability (or admissibility) condition, which is a causal, not a statistical condition and is not discernible therefore from distributions over observed variables.
-In other words, the re-calibration formula should depend on disparities between the causal models of the two populations, not merely on distributional disparities; we discussed this point in Section 1 (item 3) and it is also demonstrated in the Appendix (Figure 2(a)).
-While S-ignorability and S-admissibility are both sufficient for re-calibrating pre-treatment with non-zero c.
+In other words, the re-calibration formula should depend on disparities between the causal models of the two populations, not merely on distributional disparities; we discussed this point in Section 1 (item 3) and it is also demonstrated in the Appendix (Fig. 2(a)).